-For example, you may give 20% of the bonus for referrals that receive a phone interview, another 30% for referrals that get an in-person interview and then the remaining 50% once the referral is hired and works for 90 days.
+For example, you may give 20 percent of the bonus for referrals that receive a phone interview, another 30 percent for referrals that get an in-person interview and then the remaining 50 percent once the referral is hired and works for 90 days.

 Another option is to put every employee’s name that provided a quality referral into a monthly or quarterly raffle for different bonus prizes.
 This is a great option if you’re a smaller company or you don’t have the budget for a robust referral bonus program.

-Instead of giving out money, some companies offer prizes.
-If you decide to use this type of referral bonus, find something tangible each employee wants, like the latest piece of technology.
+Instead of giving out money, some companies may offer prizes like gift cards, subscriptions or smart devices.
+If you decide to use this type of referral bonus, find something tangible and wanted by the employees specific to your company.

 Another great referral bonus option is to offer your employees a vacation.
-It could be an all-expense paid trip planned by your company, or you a cash lump sum to go toward transportation, hotels or experiences.
-Remember, you don’t have to go all out with a European adventure, you can keep it local with a staycation spa day or a fancy dinner.
+It could be an all-expense paid trip planned by your company, or a cash lump sum to go toward transportation, hotels or experiences.
+Remember, you don’t have to go all out with a European adventure, you can keep it local with a staycation spa day or a fancy dinner offer.

 Boost your current perks and benefits by offering more PTO days, additional money towards their education stipend or lunch paid by the company for a year to incentivize employees for referrals.